fred-wang/MathFonts/README.md

   Gecko 31.
 The GUST group is currently working on fixing these issues.
 - The STIX font is known to have many bugs that have been reported to the STIX consortium.
 [STIX 2.0.0 has been announced for early 2015](http://www.stixfonts.org/) but in the meantime you might want to use the XITS fork instead.
+- The only font providing both old style numbers and calligraphic letters via OpenType features is Asana Math.

 Using Math fonts on your Web site
 ---------------------------------